mthelm85/CurrentPopulationSurvey.jl/README.md

 # Recommendations

 For the 2010 - present time period there are six different data dictionaries.
-I recommend that you familiarize yourself with the variables in the data dictionaries before calling ```prepdata``` so that you can decide on a subset of the total available variables for parsing.
+I recommend that you familiarize yourself with the variables in the data dictionaries before calling ```cpsdata``` so that you can decide on a subset of the total available variables for parsing.
 One year's worth of data is roughly 5GB - 7GB so narrowing this down (by selecting only the variables that you need) will improve efficiency when working with the data.

 You have the option to parse the data and return a ```DataFrame``` or to save the parsed data as an ```IndexedTable```.
 I recommend that you save the data as an ```IndexedTable``` if you intend to use it on an ongoing basis. ```IndexedTables``` provide the backend to [JuliaDB](https://juliadb.org/) which is how I prefer to work with this data.
 The reason for this is that I find it's fast and also because JuliaDB makes it very easy to work with data that is too large to fit into memory.
 That being said, an ```IndexedTable``` can be fed directly into the [Queryverse](https://www.queryverse.org/) as well.
 What's particularly nice about this option is that you can then very easily save the data in a variety of different formats.

 # Useage

-This package exports a single function ```prepdata``` with two methods:
+This package exports a single function ```cpsdata``` with two methods:

 ## Method 1 (with `vars` argument):

-    prepdata(year::Int, vars::Vector{String}; indexedtable::Bool=false, dir::String=pwd())
+    cpsdata(year::Int, vars::Vector{String}; indexedtable::Bool=false, dir::String=pwd())

 Download/parse CPS microdata files for a given year retaining only the variables specified.
 There are hundreds of variables so specifying only those that you need will significantly increase